developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/rfid/index.md

 ## Data
 Important notes regarding RFID data reading:
 * By default, a newline character is added after each tag read.
+* A data set returned in one read cycle may include one or more tags.
 * If applicable, a data set from multiple data reads can be returned if multiple tags are read simultaneously.
 * If receiving data via **Keystroke output**, it requires **Inter character delay** to be set to 50 ms.